rubi13rubi/Whatsapp3/README.md

 ```
 pip install -r requirements.txt
 ```
-If installing dependencies fails, you can also use the virtual environment included on the server folder.
-Note that the virtual environment will only work on Linux.
-It contains all dependencies for both the client and the server.
-Just copy the wpp3venv folder from the server folder to the client folder.
-Then you will be able to run the client file file replacing `python3` with `wpp3venv/bin/python3`
+If installing dependencies fails, you can also use a python virtual environment.
+The process of creating a virtual environment is already described in the server installing section.
+Follow the same steps and you will be able to run the client file file replacing `python3` with `wpp3venv/bin/python3`

 ## Client setup and usage